zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/installing-liferay/using-liferay-dxp-docker-images/dxp-container-lifecycle-and-api.md

 # DXP Container Lifecycle and API

-At a high level, the container entry point starts Tomcat with DXP deployed on it.
-At a lower level, the container provides an API for these use cases:
+At a high level, the container starts Tomcat with DXP deployed on it.
+Additionally, however, the container entry point provides an API for executing these use cases:

-* Executing scripts
+* Invoking scripts
 * Configuring Tomcat and DXP
 * Deploying artifacts
 * Installing patches